-Private custom attributes will available securely through the Dashboard API only.
+Private custom attributes are available securely through the Dashboard API only.
 (Learn more below.)

 Note: Add your custom attributes to either the Public or Private category according to where you want to be able to access them, and according to the privacy level needed for that information.

-Add each attribute that you need for this player.
+Add each attribute that you need to player.

 See the sub-headings below for how to add each type of attribute.
 Click the trash icon to remove one, and you can edit the value from this view.